Ryanfzhang/GraphKan/README.md

 GCN: \log\graph.pdf

-GCN with  Kolmogorov Arnold Networks: \log\graphkan.pdf
+GCN with  Kolmogorov Arnold Networks: \log\kangraph.pdf
 ## Usage
 If you want to use GraphKan on your own task, you can replace original ChebConv with the kanChebConv in model/GNNs.py.